groupdocs-editor/GroupDocs.Editor-Products/english/editor/java/_index.md

           ```
       # more_feature_loop
       - title: "Load & Fetch Associate Elements"
         content: "GroupDocs.Editor for Java API enables you to fetch the associated elements from documents of supported formats, such as images, CSS, fonts & more.
-Then you can load these fetched associated elements, traverse them and save them separately from the final HTML file, and have a well-managed output.‎‎"
+Then you can load these fetched associated elements, traverse them and save them separately from the final HTML file, and have a well-managed output."

 ############################# Support ############################
 support: